The Adventure Zone Royale: Episode 14

 or a shove or whatever against people who are moving past you, please holler and say so.

-Placement on the tower again is important, right?
+Placement on the tower, again, is important, right?
 So Hippocrates is kind of on the inside track here.
 You wouldn't be able to necessarily shove him off, but

-Hippocrates moves up there.
+Hippocrates moves up there, uh,

 and

-is going to teleport up to 30 feet to an unoccupied space that he can see.
+you see Hippocrates move up to step number eight, uh, and then Hippocrates casts Misty Step, uh, is going to teleport up to 30 feet to an unoccupied space that he can see.

-That doesn't mean he can go to the very top of the tower because of the way that this spiral staircase is laid out, but he is able to
+Uh, that doesn't mean he can go to the very top of the tower because of the way that this spiral staircase is laid out, but he is able to uh misty step basically to the spot directly above, uh, which is where Rictus and Tommy Falcon are placed.

-which is where Rictus and Tommy Falcon are placed.
 You see, all of a sudden,

 this plague doctor just appears in a cloud of mist directly next to you.